How to Write an AI Policy for a Professional Services Firm (2026)

 3. Human Review Requirements Before Client Delivery

 No AI output goes to a client without a qualified human reviewing it.
 This is non-negotiable in professional services contexts where you have a duty of care.
-Specify who must review (partner/principal level?), what the review must cover (accuracy of facts, completeness, appropriateness for this client situation), and whether the output must be documented as reviewed before delivery.
+Specify:

 4. Client Disclosure Position